holoviz/panel/doc/tutorials/basic/develop_notebook.md

 component[1]
 ```

-Run the new cells if you have not already done it.
+Run the cells if they have not already been run.

 It should look like

 ![Inspect a Panel component](../../_static/images/notebook_inspect_print_1.png)

-## Inspect a Components Parameters using `.param`
+## Inspect a Component's Parameters using `.param`

 Start from an empty notebook named `app.ipynb`.

-Copy-paste the two code cells below into the notebook
+Copy-paste the two code cells below into the notebook.

 ```python
 import panel as pn